Summary IconKey Takeaways

 Snowflake logo: Twilio to Snowflake | Hevo Data

 Since Snowflake is a fully managed SaaS platform, users do not need to select, manage, or configure hardware or software.
-As a result, it is ideal for many organizations that do not want to dedicate resources for setup, maintenance, configuration, etc.
+As a result, it is ideal for many organizations that do not want to dedicate resources to setup, maintenance, configuration, etc.

 Key Features of Snowflake